ocskier/js-oop-debrief/README.md

 For this project you will make three classes: one parent class and two child classes.

 1. Your parent class should have:
-    Three properties
+    3 properties
-    One method
+    1 method

 2. Your child classes should have:
-    One additional property each
+    1 additional property each

 3. One of your child classes should include an additional method